silvercircle/silvercircle.github.io/_got-theories/got-theories-tyrion.md

 secret ceremony.

-Still, the possibility that Aerys had an affair with Tywin's wife (or maybe just raped her) would be a driving force behind Tywin hatred for all Targaryen and his decision to support Robert's rebellion with all his force.
+Still, the possibility that Aerys had an affair with Tywin's wife (or maybe just raped her) would be a driving force behind Tywin's hatred for all Targaryen and his decision to support Robert's rebellion with all his force.

 ## Tyrion will (or already did?) betray Daenerys